 The approach that provides accommodation without helping the student to learn to manage their disabilities themselves allows them to be more likely to succeed in the moment, but doesn’t help them to manage independently.
 The best approach is to provide accommodation to support them in the moment, while teaching them the skills to allow them to be more independent and successful in the future.

+Matt Cohen is a special education lawyer and author of A Guide to Special Education Advocacy: What Parents, Clinicians, and Advocates Need to Know.
 Mr. Cohen has been appointed to the Board of Directors of the Illinois Institute of Clinical Social Work effective March 1, 2018.
-Matt is currently also serving on the boards of the national Council of Parents, Attorneys and Advocates (COPAA), where he is a founding board member, and Our Place of New Trier Township, a community-based program for young adults with disabilities.
+Matt is currently also serving on the boards of the National Council of Parents, Attorneys, and Advocates (COPAA), where he is a founding board member, and Our Place of New Trier Township, a community-based program for young adults with disabilities.
 He chairs the Illinois Attorney General’s Advisory Committee on Special Education, having served in that capacity for over 25 years.
 Matt is also a past board member of CHADD, The National Resource on ADHD.